akammert/docs_haptik/introduction/design-tips.md

 ## Designing a Chatbot

 We recommend starting the chatbot design process by creating an outline and a strategy.
-The chatbots your company creates will be an extension of your brand; therefore, their design warrants as much attention as the design of any other customer touch-point.
+The chatbots your company creates will be an extension of your brand; therefore, their design warrants as much attention as the design of any other customer touchpoint.
 To get you started, we’ve put together a guide to chatbot design, complete with tips from our own in-house design experts.

-1. **Start by identifying your goals**:
+1. **Start by identifying your users' goals**:
+   Identify and understand what tasks you'd like your chatbots to help your users accomplish.
+Some examples of possible user goals could be:

+   - Booking transportation (trains, planes, cars, etc.)
+   - Collecting information about a company or product
+   - Discovering a nearby ATM

+2. **Next, identify your business goals**:
-   Identify and understand what you want your chatbots to accomplish.
-What are the desired outcomes of the conversation it will have with users?
-For example, your chatbot might be primarily intended to:
+   Identify the desired outcomes of the conversation your chatbot will be having with customers.
+For example, your chatbot might primarily be intended to:

    - Gather customer information
    - Share information with potential clients
    - Direct users to a particular site

+   Once you've identified your business goals, it's helpful to ask yourself the following questions:

+   - How do we achieve our business goals without disrupting the user's experience?
+   - How can we motivate users to help us accomplish our goals? (i.e. share more information, click to the website we're pointing them to, etc.)

-   Mapping the intended outcomes of the conversation will help you design a chatflow that drives the results you desire.
+   Mapping the intended outcomes of the conversation from both the user's and company's perspectives, and brainstorming about the best ways to reach these outcomes will help you design a chatflow that drives the results you desire for all stakeholders involved.

-2. **Create a conversation framework**:
+3. **Create a conversation framework**:
    Using the framework of *stories* and *sub-stories* to divide the entire conversation into smaller chunks associated with specific tasks is a helpful second step.

    > **Stories** are clusters of chat flows that usually align with the overall goals of the chatbot.
 For example, a trip aggregator website wants to build a chatbot with the goals of helping users: